 The lawsuit also highlights FDA's failure to protect the environment and consult wildlife agencies in its review process, as required by federal law.
-U.S. Atlantic salmon, and many populations of Pacific salmon, are protected by the Endangered Species Act and in danger of extinction.
-Salmon is a keystone species and unique runs have been treasured by residents for thousands of years.
-Diverse salmon runs today sustain thousands of American fishing families, and are highly valued in domestic markets as a healthy, domestic, "green" food.
+US Atlantic salmon, and many populations of Pacific salmon, are protected by the Endangered Species Act and in danger of extinction.